 - INDG 305 Treaties in Canada

 - Get FASS Familiar

 - Undergraduate Students

 - FASS at Surrey

 A peer mentor acts as a helpful guide, offering advice based on academic experience in the field of study.
 Your mentor will be an excellent resource as you move through your first year at SFU.
-He or she demonstrates good practice, provides opportunities for review and refers students to appropriate support services.
+They demonstrate good practice, provide opportunities for review and refer students to appropriate support services.

 Your mentor will organize speakers and facilitate discussions on various topics such as academic skills (e.g., how to approach assignments, talk to a professor, or pick a major) and other student concerns (e.g., stress and time management, finding resources on campus, making friends, etc).

 Peer Mentors are supervised by staff members and work closely together to make your first year the best it can be!